vettom/vettom.github.io/docs/blog/posts/EKS/alb-deployment-timeout.md

 ## Solution

 ### Enable pod readiness Gate
 Configure [Pod readiness Gate](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.7/deploy/pod_readiness_gate/) to indicate that pod is registered to the ALB/NLB and healthy to receive traffic.
-This will ensure pod is healthy in target group before trminating olde pod.
+This will ensure pod is healthy in target group before terminating old pod.

 To enable Pod readiness Gate, add label `elbv2.k8s.aws/pod-readiness-gate-inject: enabled` to applications Namespace.
 Change will be effective for any new pod being deployed.